Redefining Technology

 Industry Standards

-Implement strong data governance policies to ensure quality and security of data used in AI projects.
-This is critical for compliance with the EU AI Act and enhances data-driven decision-making in logistics operations.
+Implement strong data governance policies to ensure the quality and security of data used in AI projects.
+This is essential for compliance with the EU AI Act and enhances data-driven decision-making in logistics operations.

 Industry Standards